powerchordlabs/forte-api/README.md

 })
 ```

-### Endpoint Methods
+### Endpoints

-Endpoint methods are the main progamming point for api data access.
+Endpoints are the main progamming point for api data access.
 They are the fluent abstractions of the REST API endpoints.
-All of the endpoint methods return promises to allow chaining.
+All of the endpoints return promises to allow chaining.

 An example using api.log: